-If the family fails to respond to the letter and fails to attend the interview, a second letter will be mailed.
+If the family fails to respond to the letter and fails to attend the interview, a second Admissions and Continued Occupancy Plan Revised and Board Approved on 04.13.23 letter will be mailed.
 The second letter will advise of a new time and date for the interview, allowing for the same considerations for rescheduling and accommodation as above.
 The letter will also advise that failure by the family to attend the second scheduled interview will result in Columbia Housing taking eviction actions against the family.